-Materialisation of any of the above risks may have a material adverse effect on the enforcement of the rights of the Noteholders and the rights of the Noteholders to receive payments under the Notes.
+Materialization of any of the above risks may have a material adverse effect on the enforcement of the rights of the Noteholders and the rights of the Noteholders to receive payments under the Notes.

-The Issuer may have an obligation to prepay the Notes following an Event of Default, a Change of Control Event or Listing Failure Event and may not be able to finance such prepayment
+The Issuer may have an obligation to prepay the Notes following an Event of Default or a Change of Control Event and may not be able to finance such prepayment

-As specified in the Terms and Conditions, the Noteholders will be entitled to demand premature repayment of the Notes among others in the case of an Event of Default (see Clause 14 (Acceleration of the Notes)) or a Change of Control Event or Listing Failure Event (see Clause 8.5 (Mandatory repurchase due to a Change of Control Event or Listing Failure Event (put option))).
+As specified in the Terms and Conditions, the Noteholders are entitled to demand premature repayment of the Notes among others in the case of an Event of Default (see Clause 14 (Acceleration of the Notes)) or a Change of Control Event (see Clause 8.5 (Mandatory repurchase due to a Change of Control Event or Listing Failure Event (put option))).
 The source for the funds required for any repurchase required as a result of any such event will be available cash or cash generated from operating activities or other sources, including borrowings, sales of assets, sales of equity or funds provided by subsidiaries of the Issuer.
-If an Event of Default, a Change of Control Event or Listing Failure Event occur, there can be no assurance that the Issuer will have or will be able to generate sufficient funds to repurchase the Notes that have been requested to be prepaid.
+If an Event of Default or a Change of Control Event occur, there can be no assurance that the Issuer will have or will be able to generate sufficient funds to repurchase the Notes that have been requested to be prepaid.
 Furthermore, such premature repayment may adversely affect the ability of the Issuer to fulfil its obligations under the Notes to such Noteholders who elect not to exercise their right to have their Notes prepaid.